(Prague 2010)

 Erinnerung an einen vergessenen Roman Karl Ettlingers (1882-1939)

 In: Tabula Rasa.
-Die Kulturzeitung aus Mitteldeutschland, Oktober 2010
+Die Kulturzeitung aus Mitteldeutschland, October 2010

 Theodicy shading off into Anthropodicy in Milton, Twain and Kant